By Bret Piatt

 Oct 17, 2017

-This past Saturday, October 14th, episode 55 of Cyber Talk Radio hit the air on 1200 WOAI and iHeartRadio streaming.
-I was joined by Shaun Herron, President of the Military Cyber Professionals Association (MCPA) of San Antonio and Charles Hackett, MCPA San Antonio Vice President.
+This past Saturday, October 14, episode 55 of Cyber Talk Radio hit the air on 1200 WOAI and iHeartRadio streaming.
+I was joined by Shaun Herron and Charles Hackett, president and vice president of the Military Cyber Professionals Association (MCPA) of San Antonio.

-Charles and Shaun explained the MCPA’s focus in San Antonio, talking about their work in the city promoting education and engagement between kids of all ages and cyber security as well as the military.
+Charles and Shaun explained the MCPA’s focus in San Antonio, discussing their work in the city promoting education and engagement between kids of all ages and cyber security as well as the military.
 The MCPA, they explained, serves as a vehicle connecting San Antonio’s military cyber professionals with the wider community.
-To that end Shaun and Charles described the military cyber “dojo” program they built to train kids and expose them to a “cyber 911 kit”.
+To that end, Shaun and Charles described the military cyber “Dojo” program they built to train kids and expose them to a “cyber 911 kit.”

-In the second half of the show, Charles and Shaun went into more detail about the cyber “dojo”.
-They explained that like in Karate teams win “belts” as they advance, with belts awarded for completing courses in disciplines like C++ and Java.
-Due to its success, the program has recently gone through a name change and upgrade and is now called “ghostwire”.
-Ghostwire they explained incorporates most of the elements of the original Dojo system but is more developed, divided into 10 week long courses.
-At the completion of each week the kids are awarded the new “belt” they have earned, with the first one being white.
+In the second half of the show, Charles and Shaun went into more detail about the cyber Dojo program.
+They explained that the program is awarded, like in Karate, they win “belts” as they advance, with belts awarded for completing courses in disciplines like C++ and Java.
+Due to its success, the program has recently gone through a name change and upgrade and is now called Ghostwire.
+Ghostwire, they explained, incorporates most of the elements of the original Dojo system, but is more developed, divided into 10 week long courses.
+At the completion of each week, the kids are awarded the new “belt” they’ve earned.

 To learn more about cybersecurity, listen to the full episode replay available here!

 Episode 56, October 21: [Cyber Security in Elections]